What is a Keloid?

 1. Keloids which are sometimes referred to as a ‘keloid scar’ are smooth, hard, benign growths that form when scar tissue grows excessively and rises quite abruptly above the rest of the skin.

 2. They do not regress over time, unlike scars.

-4. Risk factors that include are being pregnant, being of African, Asian or Latino descent or being younger than 30 years old.
+4. Risk factors include being pregnant, being of African, Asian, or Latino descent, or being younger than 30 years old.

 5. They are not harmful to your body but they create cosmetic concerns.

 Ridged or lumpy area of the skin that is usually raised than normal skin level

 An itchy patch of the skin.

 The localized area continues to grow larger than before with scar tissue over time.

 1. Alterations in the cellular signals that control proliferation and inflammation may be the cause of the process of keloid formation.

 2. There are types of skin injury that contribute to keloid scarring.
 These include: